Bankruptcy looms over U.S. energy industry, from oil fields to pipelines

-NEW YORK (Reuters) - U.S. shale producers, refiners and pipeline companies are scrambling for cash and face likely restructuring as they struggle under heavy debt loads and a dual supply/demand shock in the worst crisis the oil industry has faced.
+NEW YORK (Reuters) - U.S. shale producers, refiners and pipeline companies are scrambling for cash and face likely restructuring as they struggle under heavy debt loads while engulfed in the worst crisis the oil industry has faced.

-Fuel demand has tumbled roughly 30% worldwide due to the coronavirus pandemic, and just as the health crisis worsened a price war between Russia and Saudi Arabia flooded markets with crude.
-The industry was already struggling to satisfy investors unhappy with weak returns, even as the United States surged to become the world’s largest oil producer in the last few years.
+Fuel demand has tumbled roughly 30% worldwide as the coronavirus pandemic destroys demand for transport, provoking a massive glut of oil that has hammered global prices and left energy companies with no choice but to pump hundreds of millions of barrels into storage.

+Just as demand plummeted, Saudi Arabia and Russia started an oil price war, and Riyadh flooded the market with even more crude.
+That left the oil industry facing the prospect of a long period with prices below their production costs.

+But in turning the United States into the world’s largest oil producer, the companies became the victims of their own success when the quick rise in supply meant returns were thin.
+Investors lost patience, tightened credit and pushed shale producers to stop expanding and pay them back.

-That perilous position was before U.S. prices crashed deep into negative territory on Monday, as much as $38 per barrel in the red.
-This sudden rout came despite substantial spending and output cuts having already been announced by U.S. producers, and reflected a price environment well below levels that companies and advisors had modeled in worst-case scenarios, according to energy lawyers.
+Enter coronavirus.
+Oil prices have crashed 75% this year, and on Monday, closed at about minus-$38 per barrel.
+Most U.S. producers have announced one, if not two, rounds of spending and output cuts.
+But the crash sent prices to levels well below what companies and advisors had modeled in worst-case scenarios, according to energy lawyers.

-Approximately half of the top 60 independent U.S. oil producers will likely need to review options for securing more liquidity, according to energy lawyers at Haynes and Boone.
+About half of the top 60 independent U.S. oil producers are in danger of restructuring and will need to find ways to boost their cash pile, according to energy lawyers at Haynes and Boone.

 “The reverberations from this price collapse will be felt throughout the industry and by everyone who provides services to the industry,” said Buddy Clark, an Houston-based partner at the firm.